Jimeno0/presentations/jobs-site/presentation.md

 ##Solution

-* Open the Chrome isnpector
+* Open the Chrome inspector
 * Go to the network tab
 * Serach the POIs request
 * Export locations data to a json